Together Achieving Academic Excellence

 Certificate of Completion

-Upon successful completion of this course, students will receive a certificate of completion and will be eligible for National Certification through the National Certification Career Association (NCCA).
+Upon successful completion of this course, students will receive a certificate of completion and will be eligible for National Certification through the American Education Certification Association (AECA).

 The certification exam is a two part exam which tests the student on clinical skills and knowledge based multiple choice exam.

 You may become eligible for the following National Certification Exam:

 The Clinical Medical Assistant Faculty of New Educare Institute of Healthcare (NEIH) believes that: Healthcare is constantly changing, and the need for competent, proficient, and professional healthcare workers is growing.
 We believe that a Clinical Medical Assistant is a valuable member of the health care team.
 Under the direction of the health professional, the Clinical Medical Assistant provides holistic, empathetic care to the client, family and community.
 The evolution from student to Clinical Medical Assistant professional provides an opportunity to become a contributing member of society while reaching personal and professional goals.
 The

 Clinical Medical Assistant has an important role of performing EKG’s, Phlebotomy and Nursing Skills of Clinical Skills within the accepted scope of practice.
 Clinical Medical Assistant is not limited to a hospital setting,they may also work in doctors’ offices, medical clinics, nursing homes, home health.

 The educational environment of the Clinical Medical Assistant Program at NEIH considers individual differences which affect learning ability, and provides